Alexander's Ragtime Band: Composition and difficulties

 In March 1911, the Ted Snyder Company in New York City employed the 23-year-old Irving Berlin as a Tin Pan Alley songwriter.
 One morning after arriving at work, Berlin decided to compose an instrumental ragtime number.
 By this time, the ragtime phenomenon popularized by pianist Scott Joplin and other African-American musicians had begun to wane, and over a decade had passed since the syncopated genre's initial heyday in the Gay Nineties.

 A tireless workaholic, Berlin composed the piece while in the noisy offices of Ted Snyder's music publishing firm where "five or six pianos and as many vocalists were making bedlam with songs of the day."
 Berlin composed the lyrics of the song as a narrative sequel to his earlier 1910 composition "Alexander and His Clarinet".
 This earlier composition recounts the reconciliation between an African-American musician named Alexander Adams and his flame Eliza Johnson as well as highlights Alexander's innovative musical style.
 (Note: Kaplan 2020: "In May [1910], Snyder and Berlin published one of their own, 'Alexander and His Clarinet,' a... dialogue between a colored Romeo and his Juliet, with a barely submerged Freudian subtext: 'For lawdy sake [the female character sang], don't dare to go, / My pet, I love you yet, / And then besides, I love your clarinet.")
 Berlin's friend Jack Alexander, a cornet-playing African-American bandleader, inspired the title character.

 By the next day, Berlin completed four pages of notes for the copyist-arranger.
 Berlin registered the song in the name of the Ted Snyder Company as E252990 and published it on March 18, 1911.
 Upon playing the composition for others, listeners criticized the song as too lengthy ("running beyond the conventional 32 bars"), too rangy, and not "a real ragtime number".
 In fact, the tune is a march as opposed to a rag and barely contains a trace of syncopation.
 Its sole notability consists of quotes from Swanee River and a bugle call.
-Due to such criticisms, the tune unimpressed listeners at the Ted Snyder Company.
+Due to such criticisms, the tune failed to impress listeners at the Ted Snyder Company.